David Galeano Olivera

-Dr. David Galeano Olivera in 2016.

-David Abdón Galeano Olivera (born February 18, 1961, in Asunción) is a Paraguayan linguist, anthropologist, philologist, translator, and educator.
+David Abdón Galeano Olivera (born 18 February 1961) is a Paraguayan linguist, anthropologist, philologist, translator, and educator.
 He is also the president and founder of the Guarani Language and Culture Athenaeum, and one of the initiators of the Guarani version of Wikipedia.
 In 2017, he ventured into science communication as a columnist for the portal Ciencia del Sur.

-Background
+Early life and education

+David Abdón Galeano Olivera was born in Asunción on 18 February 1961.

-Dr. Olivera studied at Gral.
+He Olivera studied at Gral.
 Bernardino Caballero College in Asunción in 1979.
 He received his bachelor's degree in Guarani at the Universidad Nacional de Asunción in 1985.
 He earned doctorates in the following specialties: Linguistics and Philology of Guarani (in 1998–1999), Methodology of Research (2000), University Didactics (1994–1995), and Common Linguistics (1987).
 At Ntra.
 Sra. de la Asunción Catholic University he became a Doctor of Anthropology (1988) and International Anthropology and Ethnology (1991).

 Work at university

 Dr. Olivera is a professor at Universidad Nacional de Asunción and teaches Philosophy (philology of Guarani), Medicine, Poli-technology, Nature, and Exact Sciences.
 He is the head of the Anthropology, Research Methodology, Sociology and Spanish department.